-The SOC-i mission will carry an advanced guidance, navigation and control (GNC) payload capable of reorienting the spacecraft while satisfying multiple pointing constraints.
-SOC-i will also carry an Earth imaging camera, enabling it to take pictures of specified ground locations requiring stringent pointing.
+A techonology demonstration, SOC-i will carry an advanced guidance, navigation and control (GNC) payload capable of reorienting the spacecraft while satisfying multiple pointing constraints.
+Alongside a standard GNC system, this payload will provide accurate pointing for an onboard Earth imaging camera.

-The mission will operate in space for 6 months, while supported by a UW ground station being developed in the Aerospace Engineering Research Building.
-It is a stated goal of the mission to be completely open-source, maintain code on our team's GitHub page .
+The mission will operate in space for 6 months, and will be supported by a UW ground station being developed in the Aerospace Engineering Research Building.
+It is a stated goal of the mission to be completely open-source, and we maintain code on our team's GitHub page .

-The experimental GNC system is capable of reorienting the spacecraft while guaranteeing hard pointing constraints and in a time-optimal fashion.
+The experimental GNC system is capable of reorienting the spacecraft while guaranteeing hard pointing constraints and minimizing the power drawn by our set of four reaction wheels.
 In the figure below, the green cone represents a navigation sensor's field of view, while the red cone represents the camera's field of view.
-Reorientation maneuvers must be executed such that (i) the sun vector remains inside the green cone, (ii) the sun vecotr simultaneously remains outside the red cone, (iii) actuator limits are not violated and (iv) the reorientation takes minimal time.
-The satellite must compute these solutions on-board and in real-time, without any pre-loaded solutions or ground intervention.
+Reorientation maneuvers must be executed such that (i) the sun vector remains inside the green cone, (ii) the sun vector simultaneously remains outside the red cone and (iii) actuator and slew-rate limits are not violated.
+The satellite must compute these solutions on-board without any pre-loaded solutions or ground intervention.

 See the open source GNC code based in Matlab/Simulink.